-- What responsibility should the Nurse and the Friar bear for the play's tragic ending?
+- Is it really all the fault of the Nurse and Friar?
 The Prince announces that "some shall be pardoned and some punished."
 Do either the Nurse or the Friar deserve punishment?
 Who else, in your opinion, might bear some responsibility for the two lovers' deaths?

 Next Page: Photos

 Previous Page: Analysis